Ця сторінка також доступна українською.

 This page presents a remarkable memoir of Jewish life in Rohatyn and the surrounding region, before, during, and after World War II, by one of the rare surviving Jewish witnesses of nearly all phases of the German occupation of the town: Jack Glotzer.
 Jack called his memoir “I Survived the German Holocaust Against All Odds”, and reading his clear and careful record of his experiences reveals just how accurate that title is.

-Links to free copies of the memoir in several formats are given below, in English and Polish; we will coordinate a translation into Ukrainian in 2018.
+Links to free copies of the memoir in several formats are given below, in English, Ukrainian, and Polish.
 All formats of the memoir are distributed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License, which specifies how the work may be used.
 The available formats are:

 PDF: English A4 format, 4.8MB